Today I’m going to show you how to build your email list (FAST).

 The tool will show you competitive information, like links and traffic sources:

-But you want to focus on the “Technology” box:
+But you want to focus on the “Analytics and Tracking” section:

-That box will show you every tool that your competitor’s site uses…including tools that they use for split testing and list building.
+That box will show you every tool that your competitor’s site uses…including tools that they use for split testing, email marketing and more.

 What’s the #1 page you want someone to visit to when they come to your blog?